-SWD are native to South-East Asia but have recently spread to become a pest in Japan, North America and Europe.
+SWD are native to South East Asia but have spread to become a pest throughout Asia, North America, South America, Europe, the United Kingdom, the Middle East, French Polynesia, Mexico, Morocco, and Russia.

-How can I protect my farm from the Spotted-winged drosophila?
+How can I protect my vineyard from the spotted wing drosophila?

 Check your vineyard frequently for the presence of new pests and for unusual symptoms.
 Make sure you are familiar with common grapevine pests so you can tell if you see something different.
-Keep records of anything unusual and ensure all staff and visitors adhere to on farm biosecurity and hygiene practices.
+Keep records of anything unusual and ensure all staff and visitors adhere to on-farm biosecurity and hygiene practices.

-If you see anything unusual, call the Exotic Plant Pest Hotline
+If you see anything unusual, call the Exotic Plant Pest Hotline on 1800 084 881.

-EXOTIC PLANT PEST HOTLINE 1800 084 881